 For large doses of inhaled medication, a nebulizer is exceptionally convenient.
 For both immediate relief and maintenance of asthma symptoms, medicines are available for use with a nebulizer.

 But in times of an emergency, what is better?
 Here is a detailed look at nebulizers and inhalers.
 A nebulizer is easy to use.
-You must do nothing except sit in one place and breathe through the mouthpiece or facemask, whereas the use of inhaler needs learning the initial technique and some practice.
+You must do nothing except sit in one place and breathe through the mouthpiece or facemask, whereas the use of an inhaler needs learning the initial technique and some practice.

-A nebulizer ensures the complete dose reaches the lungs directly.
+A nebulizer ensures that the complete dose reaches the lungs directly.
 On the other hand, with the inhaler, the medicine sometimes will reach only until the back of the throat and not get down into the lower airways, delaying instant results and not give as much relief as expected with the same dose of the drug.

-A nebulizer is a power, or battery-operated whereas inhaler doesn’t need a power supply and can be used anywhere.
+A nebulizer is a power, or battery-operated whereas an inhaler doesn’t need a power supply and can be used anywhere.